 Smoking and depression is the most popular good example of this concept.
 Many studies have found that people who smoke tend to be more depressed.
 So, researchers may assume that smoking causes depression.
 However, the opposite of this is also possible, and it is that the depression forces people to smoke.
 Many people view smoking as a way to control their emotions.

-Income and Happiness is also a good example establishing reverse causation.
-The observational studies may found that those with higher income may report being happier overall.
+Income and Happiness is also a good example of establishing reverse causation.
+The observational studies may find that those with higher income may report being happier overall.
 So, studies may conclude that higher income results in happiness.
-In reality, however, it may also be the case that those who are happier, are able to better focus on their work, and thus, earn more.
-Thus, in this case, it is happiness that leads to more income.
+In reality, however, it may also be the case that those who are happier are able to better focus on their work and thus, earn more.
+Therefore, in this case, it is happiness that leads to more income.

-Drug use and mental wellbeing is also a good example of reverse causation.
-Observational studies may observe that those using drugs report lower levels of mental wellbeing.
-On this basis, researchers may assume that the use of drugs lowers mental wellbeing.
+Drug use and mental well-being is also excellent example of reverse causation.
+Observational studies may observe that those using drugs report lower levels of mental well-being.
+On this basis, researchers may assume that the use of drugs lowers mental well-being.
 In reality, however, there are also chances that people with lower levels of well-being are more likely to use drugs.
 Such a case reverses the usual relationship between drug use and mental wellbeing.

 Identifying Reverse Causality